landonmarder/landonmarder.github.io/_posts/2016-08-13-customizing-ecto-changesets.md

 end
 {% endhighlight %}

-And if we now try to insert a new user with the name "Michael Jordan", the changeset will look like this:
+And if we now try to insert a new user with the name `Michael Jordan`, the changeset will look like this:

 {% highlight elixir %}